 Maybe this was just a typing error, and that wasn't the amount you meant.
 There is nothing wrong with sampling but there is a limit to it.

 I am a volunteer with an organization that gives out pencils, coloring books, crayons, water bottles, etc, at community events.
 We have a limited budget.
 In the past we have found parents & kids alike grabbing handfuls of these 'freebies.'
 Sad to say, many times we have run out of these goodies because of this greed therefore other children are left out.
-We have had to resort to either handing out the goodies one at a time or pre-bagging the items (causing an additional expense--the bags).

 I agree that allowing children to grab as many freebies as they want is teaching the children how to be selfish, greedy and not caring about others.
 Will they continue to do this when they become adults?